entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 1. Adult ornamentation: tubercular (0); reticular (1).
 > Zhang and Young (1992), Character 0; Zhu (1996), Character 33; Jia *et al.* (2010), Character 46; Pan *et al.* (2018), Character 33; Wang and Zhu (2018), Character 1; Liu *et al*.
 (2023), Character 1; Plax and Lukševičs (2023), Character 1; Luo *et al*.
 (2025), Character 1.

 > - Xian: The coding of *Zhujielepis* is 0.
 Referred speciemens of *Zhujielepis* are yunnanolepidoid trunk shields.
 From the same locality and bed, a yunnanolepidoid head shield is found.
-Whether they belong to the same form will be verified.
+Whether they belong to *Zhujielepis* will be verified.
 Another incomplete head shield in association is *Luquanolepis*-like.

 > - The coding of *Yangfanyu* is 0.
 > - The coding of *Luquanolepis-like* is 0.